 Another way to help keep your plumbing system running smoothly while you are sheltering in place is to add an extra flush.
 Sometimes, one flush may not do the trick to clear the paper down the drain, especially if your flush does not seem to have much power.
 All toilets have a flush rating and it does not have to have the power of a commercial toilet flush to do the trick, yet to maintain a powerful flush, the toilet tank water levels need to be at a certain level.
 The toilet flapper regulates how long water is allowed to flow to create the flush.
 So, an adjustment to the time the flapper stays open could give you a stronger flush.
 Regardless of flush power, there should be powerful enough water force to push waste down the drain.

 To keep your toilet and drainage system running well, it is good to inspect it often.
 Look for signs of a backed-up drain like gurgling sounds, foul smells, high levels of water in the bowl, overflowing water or other leaks.
 These warning signs mean that your toilet may need the help of a professional plumber that can help you diagnose the problem and offer you a proper fix.

 Having trouble with a clogged toilet while sheltering in place during the COVID-19 pandemic?
 At Tony & Son Plumbing, we are a licensed and skilled professional plumbing company.
 All work is done by the owner, Tony, who has achieved the status of a Master Plumber and Gas Certified fitter.
 Our quality service goes above and beyond your average, local plumber.
-With over 39 years of experience serving customers in the Hampton Roads community in the plumbing and gas service industry, we are your best pick for a Virginia Beach plumber.
+Serving customers in the Hampton Roads community in 1982 in the plumbing and gas service industry, we are your best pick for a Virginia Beach plumber.

 If you are looking for help with your toilet, drain systems, or any other plumbing or gas issue while you are sheltering in place during this global pandemic, give us a call at (757) 675-6266.
 We offer prompt service, quality parts, honest assessments and free estimates!